 Shores of Space-Time

 In this new age, innovations in traditional perspectives on the mechanics of reality brings concepts like space and time under re-inspection.
-The perceptivity by which human beings navigate reality has largely been informed by an Issac Newtonian mode of thinking, establishing its foundation for the natural sciences during the Scientific Revolution (beginning around the 14th Century).
+The perceptivity by which human beings navigate reality has largely been informed by an Issac Newtonian mode of thinking, establishing a foundation for the natural sciences during the Scientific Revolution, beginning around the 14th Century.
 The world has been unequivocally tumultuous since, with its ample compounding of warfare and social growing pains throughout the 20th Century.
-This transition into our burgeoning age of information—emboldened by its evolutionary strides in technology, research and rhetoric—is an opportunity to transparently apply what we’ve learned through the guises and polarities of his-story.
-The implications of deepening and broadening purviews on the faculties of reality (featuring the integration of ideas in quantum science, and the Western popularization of Eastern wisdom traditions like yoga or Buddhism) prove markedly revelatory, with the inherent potential to considerably mitigate the constrictions of a strictly Newtonian worldview.
+This transition into our burgeoning age of information—emboldened by its evolutionary strides in civility, technology and research—is an opportunity to transparently apply what we’ve learned through the guises and polarities of his-story.
+The implications of deepening and broadening purviews on the faculties of reality (featuring the integration of ideas in quantum science, and the Western popularization of Eastern wisdom traditions like yoga or Buddhism) prove markedly revelatory, with the inherent potential to considerably mitigate the constrictions of a stringently Newtonian worldview.